Vicky Aisha Sports Skimpy Swimsuit While Doing Splits On A Beach In Throwback Photo

 “Admire you from afar.
 [Some] people don’t like being approached,” said another admirer.

-“Walk into whatever is in front of me as I’d be [too] distracted to see where I’m going,” chimed in a fourth Instagram user, adding a string of fire and laughing face emoji to the comment.
+“Walk into whatever is in front of me as I’d be [too] distracted to see where I’m going,” chimed in a fourth Instagram user, adding a string of fire and laughing-face emoji to the comment.

 Vicky graciously responded to some of the comments.
 The post appears to be a fan favorite as it soon racked up more than 25,000 likes.

 As fans are aware, this is far from the first time that the tattooed model has flaunted her fantastic figure on social media.
-In fact, she has a tendency to upload Instagram post that show her in revealing ensembles.
-Earlier this week, she drove fans wild by uploading pictures, in which she wore a black bikini while sitting in a hot tub.
+In fact, she has a tendency to upload Instagram posts that show her in revealing ensembles.
+Earlier this week, she drove fans wild by uploading a series of pictures in which she wore a black bikini while sitting in a hot tub.
 That post has been liked over 38,000 times since it was shared.